o3de/sig-release/releases/23.05.0/23050 feature list.md

 ## Highlights

-Here are some highlights of O3DE 23.05.0, followed by a detailed list of features broken down by SIG.
+Here are some highlights of O3DE 23.05.0, followed by a detailed list of features broken down by Special Interest Group (SIG).

 1. New and Improved Authoring Experiences:
 Material Canvas is a new intuitive, easy to use, node based, visual scripting interface that allows users to create new, custom shaders and materials.
-It is built upon the combined foundations of script canvas and Material Editor that O3DE users are already familiar with.
+It is built upon the combined foundations of Script Canvas and Material Editor that O3DE users are already familiar with.
 For more information, refer to [sig-graphics-audio#51](https://github.com/o3de/sig-graphics-audio/issues/51).
 O3DE now has a Material Pipeline, a layer of abstraction between lighting and materials which utilizes new builders and new features from the asset system to build unique shaders for each render pipeline.
 This provides modularity and extensibility to the Atom Renderer, allowing easier customization of the render pipeline.
 We have improved the Editor extensibility with the introduction of a new [Action Manager API](https://www.o3de.org/docs/user-guide/action-manager/) that allows adding menus, hotkeys, and, contextual actions from Gems and Python scripts.
 Physics & animations improvements including support for PhysX 5.1 and improvements in multiple PhysX authoring workflows.
 Users will notice an update to the Animation Editor experience, which is now more consistent with other O3DE tools.
 The Animation Asset Import process is now more robust and straightforward, and the Animation Editor AnimGraph now has a Performance Visualizer to help users profiling and optimizing their AnimGraphs.